 What causes Creosote and what is it?
 Simply put, when you burn wood and you have a smoky fire, black creosote can form inside your wood burning appliance and chimney system.
 Tar particles in the smoke condense on a cool surface and cause creosote.

-Why is Cresote a Concern?
+Why is Creosote a Concern?

-Why should creosote accumulation be of concern to you and is Cresote flammable?
+Why should creosote accumulation be of concern to you and is Creosote flammable?
 Creosote stinks and is corrosive.
 Creosote can block your chimney.
-That blockage can cause smoke back-ups, Creosote is flammable and can cause a chimney fire.
+That blockage can cause also smoke back-ups.

+Additionally, Creosote is flammable and can cause a chimney fire.
 The Chimney Safety Institute of America recommends that creosote thicker than % inch be removed.
-The CSIA also recommends that a layer of glaze creosote (3rd degree creosote) as thin as 1/16th of an inch be removed.
+The CSIA also recommends that a layer of creosote glaze (3rd degree creosote) as thin as 1/16th of an inch be removed.
 If you suspect that you have creosote accumulating in your chimney, please contact a CSIA certified chimney professional.
-Contact Black Goose at 218-721-3192 or at blackgoosechimney.com to learn about creosote mitigation and removal options for your New Jersey home.
+Contact Black Goose at 218-721-3192 or at blackgoosechimney.com to learn about creosote prevention, creosote mitigation, and removal options for your New Jersey home.

 If you are dealing with a smokey chimney or smokey fireplace in your home, contact us today.